inixyz/tinyriscv/README.md

 # tinyriscv

-Compact, simple and easy-to-use RISCV emulator in ~200 lines of C.
+Compact, simple and easy-to-use RISCV emulator written in C.